 Fines in Oregon

 To reinstate your driving privileges will take some fees.
 In Oregon, you would need to pay $75 to reinstate for a suspension or revocation.
-Recovering your impounded vehicle also comes with either an administration fee related to the impoundment, or the towing and storage fees charged by the towing company.
+Recovering your impounded vehicle also comes with either an administration fee related to the impoundment or the towing company’s towing and storage fees.
 The police authority that ordered your impoundment is legally required to send you a written notice within 48 hours of the order, and you should be able to find the specified fee amount in the notice.